luikyv/go-open-insurance/README.md

 Once the setup is complete, you’ll be able to use all other make commands.

 If you only need to run the project without modifying it, you can use the simpler setup with `make setup`.
 For this you only need Docker and Docker Compose installed.
-After this setup, you can start the services using `make run` and `make run-with-cs`.
+After this setup, you can start the services using `make run` and `make run-with-cs` which also spins up the Open Insurance Conformance Suite.

 ### Setup Commands
 `make setup` \
-Prepares the environment by generating keys and setting up the Open Insurance Conformance Suite:
+Prepares the environment by generating keys and setting up the Open Insurance Conformance Suite.

 `make setup-dev` \
-Sets up the development environment by installing pre-commit hooks, generating keys, and setting up the Open Insurance Conformance Suite.
+Sets up the development environment by downloading dependencies installing pre-commit hooks, generating keys, and setting up the Open Insurance Conformance Suite.

 `make setup-cs` \
 Clones and prepares the Open Insurance Conformance Suite for use.